tarantool/tarantool/doc/sphinx/book/connectors/__c.rst

     ssize_t tnt_update(struct tnt_stream \*s, uint32_t space, uint32_t index,
                        struct tnt_stream \*key, struct tnt_stream \*ops)

-**GET REPLY:** For most requests the client will receive a reply containing some indication whether the result was successful, and a set of tuples.
+**GET REPLY:** For most requests, the client will receive a reply containing some indication whether the result was successful, and a set of tuples.

 .. code-block:: c